peirano357/rosterbots/README.md

 2 - Create a MySQL database and import the database structure and data from the folder "SQL" located in project root folder.

-3 - Find the configuration file "settings.php" in project root and change the following variables, with your local or server information:
+3 - Find the configuration file "settings.php" in project root and change the following variables, with your local or remote server information:

 $db_host = 'localhost';                                 // your mySQL host name or IP address